A cluster realization of $U_q(\mathfrak{sl_n})$ from quantum character varieties: Introduction

+Relations between quantum groups and the quantum cluster $\Xc$-algebras has been studied somewhat less extensively.
+It is known that quantum cluster $\Xc$-algebra structures on quantum nilpotent algebras $U_q(\mathfrak{n}(w))$ are provided by the Feigin homomorphisms~\cite{Ber96,Rup15}, in which the quantum cluster $\Xc$-coordinates can be regarded as quantum analogs of factorization parameters for unipotent cells, see~\cite{BFZ96} and~\cite{FG06b}

+It has remained unclear, however, (in either $\Ac$- or $\Xc$-algebra setup) whether there exists a quantum cluster algebra realization of the whole quantized enveloping algebra $U_q(\g)$ associated to a semisimple Lie algebra $\g$.
+The existence of such a cluster $\Ac$-realization is suggested by the work of Gekhtman, Shapiro, and Vainshtein \cite{GSV18} in which the algebra of functions on the Poisson-Lie dual group $GL_n^*$ ({\it cf} Remark~\ref{normalization-remark}) was shown to carry the structure of generalized cluster $\Ac$-algebra, as well as by Qin's construction \cite{Qin16} of $U_q(\g)$ for simply-laced~$\g$ as the quotient of a Grothendieck ring arising from certain cyclic quiver varieties.

-In this paper, we explain how to generalize Faddeev's embedding (\ref{faddeev-embed}) to the case of the quantum group $U_q(\mathfrak{sl}_{n+1})$ using the language of quantum cluster algebras.
-The key to our construction is the quantum cluster structure associated to moduli spaces of $PGL_{n+1}$-local systems on a decorated, marked surface, see~\cite{FG06a}.
-Cluster charts on these varieties are obtained from an ideal triangulation of the surface by `gluing' certain simpler cluster charts associated to each triangle.
+In the present work, we show that a cluster $\Xc$-realization of $U_q(\g)$ indeed exists when $\g=\sl_{n+1}$.
+Our approach to constructing this realization is based on the quantum cluster structure associated to moduli spaces of $PGL_{n+1}$-local systems on marked surfaceы, see~\cite{FG06a,FG09}.
+Cluster charts on these varieties are obtained from an ideal triangulation of the surface by ``gluing'' certain simpler cluster charts associated to each triangle.
 In the case of moduli spaces of $PGL_{n+1}$-local systems, a flip of a triangulation can be realized as sequences of $\binom{n+2}{3}$ cluster mutations.